Investors remain unsure on how much the Federal Reserve will raise interest rate

 Former world boxing champion furious over unauthorised production

 Q: I am 54, have R1-million in a retirement annuity (RA), am still working and earn enough (R40,000 per month) to cover our monthly household expenses.
 The family home and our cars are paid off.
 My only debt is a credit card of R30,000.
 How far off am I financially to retire comfortably?
 The returns on the RA is 8%, it was a lump sum I invested, so not making any monthly contributions.
 I reckon I’ll need R20,000 a month to live comfortably.
 Your advice is really appreciated!
 Jenni C via WhatsApp

 A: Janet Hugo, independent financial planner with Sterling Wealth replies:..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.